5 Great Drives for Fall Road Trip Enthusiasts

 This auto tour through the Idaho Panhandle covers 220 miles and takes five to six hours to drive without stops.
-The trek heads north from Spokane along US-2 before turning east into the Gem State, then strikes north to Priest Lake (pictured) on Idaho Highway 57.
+The trek heads north from Spokane along U.S. 2 before turning east into the Gem State, then strikes north to Priest Lake on state Highway 57.
 Upon returning to Priest River, the tour continues east to Sandpoint on the shore of Lake Pend Oreille.
-After a scenic side trip to Schweitzer Mountain and/or the Pend Oreille Scenic Byway, the tour turns south on US-95 to Coeur d’Alene and then west to close the loop in Spokane.
+After a scenic side trip to Schweitzer Mountain and/or the Pend Oreille Scenic Byway, the tour turns south on U.S. 95 to Coeur d’Alene and then west to close the loop in Spokane.

 Skagit Flats–Fidalgo Loop

 This Skagit Flats–Fidalgo Loop auto tour traces a 74-mile, counter-clockwise itinerary through the western portion of the county, offering an introduction to the natural variety that makes Skagit Valley such a marvel.
-From the bustling cities of Mount Vernon and Burlington along the I-5 corridor, the route strikes west to the shores of Padilla Bay, circles Fidalgo Island through the port city of Anacortes (pictured), and passes the scenic Deception Pass State Park.
+From the bustling cities of Mount Vernon and Burlington along the Interstate 5 corridor, the route strikes west to the shores of Padilla Bay, circles Fidalgo Island through the port city of Anacortes, and passes the scenic Deception Pass State Park.
 Returning to the mainland, it traverses the Skagit Flats, a fertile agricultural district that dazzles with colorful floral displays every spring.